openimsdk/open-im-server/README.md

 1. Deploy and start

+> **Note**
-> **Note**: This command can only be executed once.
+> This command can only be executed once.
 It will modify the component passwords in docker-compose based on the PASSWORD variable in .env, and modify the component passwords in config/config.yaml.
 If the password in .env changes, you need to first execute docker-compose down; rm components -rf and then execute this command.

 ```
 chmod +x install_im_server.sh;